coverclock/com-diag-diminuto/README.md

 * coherentsection - macros to implement scoped acquire/release memory barriers.
 * heap - dependency injection mechanism for malloc/free alternatives.
 * pool - manage a pool of objects from which they can be allocated and freed.
+* well - like the pool feature but maintains requested alignment of objects.

 ## Utilities